What to Do if You Are In an Accident in Maryland

 When the Police Arrive

 Cooperate fully with the police when they arrive, and stay at the crash scene until the police tell you that you can leave.
 When you speak to the police, tell them only the facts of what happened, and do not draw any conclusions.
-Do not admit responsibility for the crash to the other drivers, passengers, witnesses or the police.
+Do not admit responsibility for the crash to the other drivers, passengers, witnesses, or the police.
 Responsibility or liability is a legal matter that is not always a simple matter.
 Inform the police of any injuries and witnesses.

 Soon After the Accident

 Photograph your injuries and the damages to your car.
 Gather all automobile insurance policies in your household for evaluation by an attorney, and inform your insurance company of the accident.
 Obtain legal advice before filling out insurance documents, giving recorded statements to any insurance company, or meeting with any insurance company representative.
 It is especially important to consult an attorney before giving a statement to the other driver’s insurance company.
-Do not sign any check or document from any insurance company without first consulting an experienced personal injury attorney.
+Do not sign any check or document from any insurance company without first consulting an experienced Maryland car accident attorney.

 Consult a physician as soon as possible.
 There may be a time lag between the collision and full awareness of the extent of your injuries.
 Certain injuries may not be apparent until some time after a collision.
 By not seeing a doctor, you risk delaying your treatment and aggravating your injury.
 Even minor soreness can be an indication of a more significant injury.
 If you believe there is any chance you may have been injured, you should see a doctor as soon as possible.
 An insurance company may argue that the failure of an individual to see a doctor right away indicates that an injury must have resulted from an unrelated event after the accident.
 The longer you wait for medical treatment, the more difficult it will be to connect the injuries to the accident.
 Be sure to report any memory loss, headaches, blood or fluid in your ear, dizziness, ringing in your ears, disorientation, nausea, or confusion.